abacusorg/AbacusSummit/docs/nbody-details.rst

 require about 1100 time steps to reach *z* = 0.1.

-Users of the outputs probably don't need to know much of the numerical details of the code, but there is one numerical concept that enter into the data products.
+Users of the outputs probably don't need to know much of the numerical details of the code, but there is one numerical concept that enters into the data products.
 Abacus uses a cubic grid of size CPD\ :sup:`3`, chosen to tune code speed.
 For AbacusSummit, CPD is ususally 1701.
 Processing proceeds in y-z slabs of cells, and particle outputs are